Kimbsy/skim/README.md

 # skim

-A toy Lisp written in Clojure.
+This is skim, a toy Lisp written in Clojure.

 # Usage